DeHart Botanical Gardens

 The College uses the property as a “living laboratory” in its Environmental Science and other sustainability-related programs.
 As one of the oldest academic programs of its kind in the United States, the College’s Environmental Science program emphasizes experiential learning and provides students with state-of-the art training so they may approach environmental problems holistically.
 The gift of the Gardens extends the College’s footprint from the Blue Ridge Mountains to Smith Mountain Lake, where the College has held the Smith Mountain Lake Volunteer Water Quality Monitoring Program since 1987.

 Although a private preserve, it is open to the public by permission as a day use facility for hiking a loop trail from the top of the ridge to a waterfall at the base of the mountain.
 Evidence of a pioneer mountain home is along the way.
 Hiking to the ridge-top provides a scenic view of Smith River Valley and the only complete view of Rocky Knob anywhere from US 58.
-The entire loop is strenuous.
-For permission and release forms please contact the School of Arts and Sciences at Ferrum College at 540-365-4370.
+There is an out and back trail to the waterfall.
+The trails are strenuous with an approximate elevation gain and loss of 1,000 feet.
+For permission and release forms please contact Norton Outdoor Adventures at Ferrum College at 540-365-4324.